ryanj/Eventbrite.jquery.js/README.md

 # Usage Example #

-####  WARNING: user_keys provide privileged access to a user's private data.
-Keep it secret.
-Keep it safe.
-Eventbrite does not recommend storing authentication tokens in client side source.
-See the included [index.html](https://github.com/ryanjarvinen/Eventbrite.jquery.js/blob/master/index.html) file for a more detailed implementation example.

 First, initialize the Eventbrite API client:

 - `api_key`: (REQUIRED) Eventbrite users can request an API key on the following page: http://www.eventbrite.com/api/key/